nextstrain/nextclade/docs/user/faq.md

 ### Is Nextclade available for other pathogens and microorganisms, too?

 Nextclade works for other viruses, but you have to specify your own reference sequences, trees, and annotations.
-Only SARS-CoV-2 data is currently provided as a default.
+Only SARS-CoV-2 and Influenza A/B HA (H3N2,H1N1pdm,Vic,Yam) data is currently provided as a default.
 We plan to support other pathogens in the future.